chef/chef-oss-practices/contributors/distribution-guidelines.md

 Excellent!
 Welcome aboard!

-Anyone is welcome to make a distribution of Chef’s Open Source products, but must remove Chef trademarks from the code base (the full Chef trademark policy can be found here).
+Anyone is welcome to make a distribution of Chef’s Open Source products, but must remove Chef trademarks from the code base (see the full [Chef trademark policy](https://www.chef.io/trademark-policy/) for details).

 ## Why does Chef require removal of Trademarks?